oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Retention Policies can also be leveraged across the Office 365 organisation, whereas litigation hold is configured on a per-mailbox basis.
 These options reduce the complexity and management overhead involved with recording email and backing up to separate systems.

-Journaling Design Decisions for all agencies and implementation types.
+Journaling Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---